 In our work, we proposed to model the parameters transition between the tasks as:

-Firstly, let’s consider how a weight perturbation will affection the loss change within in a neural network:
+Firstly, let’s consider how a weight perturbation will affect the loss change within in a neural network:

 Theorem 1: Assume that a neural network of \(L\) layers with vectorized weights \((\mathbf{\omega}^{\star}_{1}, \dots, \mathbf{\omega}^{\star}_{L})\) that have converged to local optima, such that the first and second order optimally conditions are satisfied, \emph{i.e.}, the gradient is zero, and the Hessian is positive semi-definite.
 Suppose a perturbation \(\Delta \mathbf{\omega}^{\star}_{1}\) applied to the first layer weights, then we have the loss change